LightOfSeven/pwrshell/README.md

 ## What are you doing?!

 The purpose of this repository is to act as a bit of a demo space.
 When we publish things online, it's unlikely we're going to make the big time and have pull requests flying about.
 Rather than aim there with such limited coding knowledge and little in the way of ambitions for an Open Source project, I hope anyone stumbling upon this instead sees what the beginnings of a journey into a scripting language can contain.
-I've begun separating the random bits of code flying about into purposes, such as a Word of the Day script I've been using for donkeys that just pops up a word each login in my Scheduled Tasks.
+I've begun separating the random bits of code into purposes, such as a Word of the Day script I've been using for donkeys that just pops up a word each login in my Scheduled Tasks.

 Hopefully this is useful for someone out there.
 If not, it's at least good practise for me!